Ronald D. Rotunda (1945 – 2018)

-Ronald D. Rotunda is the Doy & Dee Henley Chair and Distinguished Professor of Jurisprudence, at Chapman University.
-He joined the faculty in 2008.
+He joined the faculty of Chapman University in 2008.
 Before that, he was University Professor and Professor of Law at George Mason University School of Law.
 From 2002 to 2006, he was the George Mason University Foundation Professor of Law.
 Before that, he was the Albert E. Jenner, Jr. Professor of Law, at the University of Illinois.
-He is a magna cum laude graduate of Harvard College and a magna cum laude graduate of Harvard Law School, where he was a member of Harvard Law Review.
+He was a magna cum laude graduate of Harvard College and a magna cum laude graduate of Harvard Law School, where he was a member of Harvard Law Review.
 He joined the University of Illinois faculty in 1974 after clerking for Judge Walter R. Mansfield of the United States Court of Appeals for the Second Circuit, practicing law in Washington, D.C., and serving as assistant majority counsel for the Watergate Committee.

-He has co-authored the most widely used course book on legal ethics, Problems and Materials on Professional Responsibility (Foundation Press, 11th ed.
-2011) and is the author of a leading course book on constitutional law, Modern Constitutional Law (West Publishing Co., 10th ed.
+He co-authored the most widely used course book on legal ethics, Problems and Materials on Professional Responsibility (Foundation Press, 11th ed.
+2011) and was the author of a leading course book on constitutional law, Modern Constitutional Law (West Publishing Co., 10th ed.
 2012).
-He is the coauthor of, Legal Ethics: The Lawyer’s Deskbook on Professional Responsibility (ABA-West Group, St. Paul, Minnesota, 7th ed., 2009) (jointly published by the ABA and West Group, a division of Thompson Publishing) (with John Dzienkowski).
-Rotunda is also the co-author (with John Nowak) of the seven-volume Treatise on Constitutional Law (West Publishing Co., 5th ed.
+He was the coauthor of, Legal Ethics: The Lawyer’s Deskbook on Professional Responsibility (ABA-West Group, St. Paul, Minnesota, 7th ed., 2009) (jointly published by the ABA and West Group, a division of Thompson Publishing) (with John Dzienkowski).
+Rotunda was also the co-author (with John Nowak) of the seven-volume Treatise on Constitutional Law (West Publishing Co., 5th ed.
 2012), and a one volume Treatise on Constitutional Law (West Publishing Co., 8th ed.
 2010).
-He is also the author of several other books and more than 300 articles in various law reviews, journals, newspapers, and books in this country and in Europe.
+He was also the author of several other books and more than 300 articles in various law reviews, journals, newspapers, and books in this country and in Europe.